rdfostrich/article-swj2020-cobra/content/abstract.md

 Experimental results from our implementation show that the ingestion time is significantly reduced.
 As an additional benefit,
-this change also leads to lower total storage size and improved query execution performance for most cases.
+this change also leads to lower total storage size and even improved query execution performance in some cases.
 <!-- Conclusion   -->
 This work shows that modifying the structure of delta chains within the hybrid storage strategy can be highly beneficial for RDF archives.